southside-chillers/southside.chillers.online/southside/content/chapters/humeris-gigantum-quiznidentes.md

 “Excellent,” says Harlan.
 “If no one objects, let’s try going back to the cat room and looking at the door we missed in there.
 These explorers have it marked on their map, but it’s unclear if they meant to seek it out or avoid it.”

-“I object!” says Magic.
+“I object!” says Magick.
 “We need to go up the stairs!
 And I feel like my condition is much better now, and I could be very valuable—very helpful to you all if you’d only unshackle me—”

 “Sorry, but still no,” says Hermione.
 “Let’s go.”